SolarLightTF2/solarlighthud-redux/readme.md

 Consistent Kill Icons: [https://gamebanana.com/mods/591386](https://gamebanana.com/mods/591386)

 # Experimental settings
-SolarLightHUD Redux has some bonus settings that are not currently in the menus.
+SolarLightHUD REDUX has some bonus settings that are not currently in the menus.

 > [!NOTE]
 > These settings are not fully polished and may result in some HUD elements overlapping with others, or may just look bad.